jeremyreeder/gridscout/docs/contributing.md

 - FEMA encourages and trains Community Emergency Response Teams (CERTs).

-- Some amateur-radio groups, such as the Amateur Radio Emergency Service (ARES), provide emergency communication services.
+- Certain amateur-radio groups, such as the Amateur Radio Emergency Service (ARES), provide emergency communication services.
 They often coordinate with other emergency services such as the American Red Cross.